fwestenberg/stookwijzer/README.md

 # Stookwijzer
 This is a Python package for the Stookwijzer API.
-The Stookwijzer advice is calculated using the formula supplied by the [Stookwijzer](https://www.stookwijzer.nu/).
-Data is retrieved from the [Luchtmeetnet](https://www.luchtmeetnet.nl) and [Open-Meteo](https://open-meteo.com) APIs.
+The Stookwijzer data is retrieved from the [Atlas Leefomgeving](https://www.atlasleefomgeving.nl/stookwijzer) API.

 ## Installation ##
 Stookwijzer requires Python 3.6+ to run.